amsalmeron/gear-up/m0/Intro.To.GearUp.md

 Create a gist on Github and reflect (4-6 sentences) on the following questions:

 * What were your reflections from the video?

+  The video is a good reminder to rememebr that people a more similar than different and it is important to be concious of potential unfair judgment.

 * In what ways have you examined your implicit biases before coming to Turing?

+  Implicit bias is hard because much of it can be unconcious.
+I choose to approach it by maintaining principles on how I wish to treat people in general, and hold myself accountable to treat everyone equally within those principles.
+By establishing a plan on how you wish to interact, it enables an expectation and minimizes the potential of implicit bias.

 * What kind of software do you imagine building in the future?
 How will understanding biases (or avoiding understanding biases) impact your products?

+  I imagine building on software that will impact millions to billions of people and become usefull to their daily lives.
+Understanding these biases can help  me awknowledge that there are many types of people that will use these product and I have to account for all of them.
+It is unjust to create software for a select group of people where the others are disadvantaged.

 #### READ